syllabix/orimboard/README.md

 1. Start and configure `minikube`:

 ```
 minikube delete # optional - deletes old minikube setup if exists.
 minikube start
 minikube addons enable ingress
 ```
-Note: On Mac, we need to use `minikube start --driver=virtualbox`, because networking with default `docker` driver is mess and we need to use multiple tunnels, that need to run on background :/
+Note: On Mac, we need to use `minikube start --driver=virtualbox`, because networking with the default `docker` driver can be quite challenging and we need to use multiple tunnels that need to run on background :/

 2. Add IP address for `orimboard.io` into the `/etc/hosts` file (needs administrator access):